Church

 Discuss the Bible’s account of Creation with someone from your church who has embraced Darwinian evolution.

-Certainly, there are new and immature Christians who simply don’t know these things are unbiblical and are still struggling to embrace God’s word in these areas.
-And there are those who know what God’s word says, but rebel against itย in these areas, who silently ignore Christians who espouse biblical truth, or can politely discuss why their “Christian” views differ from Scripture.
+Certainly, there are new and immature Christians who simply don’t know these things are unbiblical and are still struggling to embrace God’s Word in these areas.
+And there are those who know what God’s Word says, but rebel against itย in these areas, who silently ignore Christians who espouse biblical truth, or can politely discuss why their “Christian” views differ from Scripture.
 However, the willfully biblically ignorant, “screaming banshee” contingent is growing, both in volume and in number.

 Surprised?
 Me too.
-I’ve been on the receiving end of verbal abuse (and I do mean abuseย – name calling, swearing, mocking, the questioning of my salvation, and any number of other nasty and condescending remarks) from “Christians” defending these and other unbiblical views numerous times and I still can’t get over my shock every time it happens.
+I’ve been on the receiving end of verbal abuse (and I do mean abuse – name calling, swearing, mocking, the questioning of my salvation, and any number of other nasty and condescending remarks) from “Christians” defending these and other unbiblical views numerous times and I still can’t get over my shock every time it happens.

-Call me crazy, I guess I just expect people who claim to be Christians to believe and defend the Bible, not attack those who uphold it.
+Call me crazy, I guess I just expect people who call themselves “Christians” to love, obey, and uphold Scripture, not attack those who actually do.

 But this kind of thing really shouldn’t be cause for wonder and amazement.
 We should expect it.
 Persecution of God’s people by those who claim to be God’s people has been happening since the Old Testament.